How Do I Get My Partner To Respect Me?

 Respect is also heavily associated with one partner appreciating the value of the other.
 When partners feel valued in a relationship, they are more likely to feel respected.
 Conversely, taking a partner for granted is almost universally seen as a sign of disrespect.

 While respect can have various definitions, in a healthy relationship, respect is often more of a "gut feeling" than a set of discrete, rigidly-defined traits or actions.
-If you feel like you can trust your partner and feel safe around them, you probably feel respected as well.
-Although sometimes relationships can experience disruptions that impact trust, love, and kindness, a chronic feeling of being disrespected is not normal.
+If you believe you can trust your partner and feel safe around them, you probably feel respected as well.
+Although sometimes relationships can experience disruptions that impact trust, love, and kindness, a chronic sense of being disrespected is not normal.

 The relationship spectrum